Low-Fat Creamy Crucifer Soup

 - 1 tablespoon olive oil Add to list

-- 1 large onion, peeled, diced (about 1 cup) Add to list
+- 1 large onion, diced (about 1 cup) Add to list

-- 1 large garlic clove, minced (add more if desired) Add to list
+- 1 large garlic clove, minced Add to list

-- 1 turnip, scrubbed, trimmed, peeled if non-organic or waxed, diced (about 1 cup) Add to list
+- 1 turnip, peeled and diced Add to list

 - 6 cups water Add to list

-- 1 pound fresh, drained tofu (organic silken-style tofu is recommended) Add to list
+- 1 pound silken tofu Add to list

-- 2 to 3 tablespoons mellow white or mellow brown miso paste* Add to list
+- 2 to 3 tablespoons white miso Add to list

-- Freshly grated black pepper (about 1/2 teaspoon) Add to list
+- 1/2 teaspoon freshly grated black pepper Add to list

-Choose only dark green leaves, and discard any yellowed leaves.
-Clean greens thoroughly in plenty of running water, since folds of curly leaves can hide dirt and sandy grit.
-Dice the stems, including the portion leading up through the leaf, and set aside.
-If leaves are very broad, slash lengthwise once or twice, then cut crosswise in half-inch widths.
-All parts are to be used.
+Clean greens thoroughly in plenty of running water.
+Dice stems, including the portion leading up through the leaf, and set aside.
+If leaves are very broad, slash lengthwise once or twice, then cut crosswise in 1/2-inch widths.

-Bring to a boil, reduce heat to low, cover and simmer for about 5 to 8 minutes, just until turnips are softened, and stems and greens are a bright green and barely tender.
+Bring to a boil, then reduce heat to low.
+Cover and simmer for 8 to 10 minutes, just until turnips are softened, and stems and greens are bright green and barely tender.

-To cream the soup: First, open and drain tofu, break it into about four chunks, and place in a bowl of hot water briefly, just to remove the chill, then drain again.
-Use a ladle or dipper and add portions of broth, greens and tofu to a blender or food processor (working in two or three batches as needed), along with 2 tablespoons of the miso paste.
+Drain tofu, and break it into 4 chunks.
+Use a ladle and add portions of broth, greens and tofu to a blender or food processor (working in 2 or 3 batches as needed), along with 2 tablespoons miso paste.

 If desired, leave some greens or turnips less creamed, for texture and appearance.
-Stir together, taste, and if desired, re-process one cup with a little extra miso, and add back.
+Stir together, taste, and if desired, re-process 1 cup with a little extra miso.